-A character page for The Wall Will Fall Alternate Reality Game.
+A character page for the Alternate Reality Game The Wall Will Fall.
 This provides information on the fictional characters that have crossed The Fourth Wall, and all the relevant characters from our side.
 Characters are listed in the order they were found.

 open/close all folders